sebhim/starter-academic/content/project/Master thesis/index.md

 #   Otherwise, set `slides = ""`.
 #   slides: example
 ---
+Title: Does the introduction of a prospective payment system influence the length of stay in hospitals?
+A quantitative analysis using aggregated data from Germany

+Supervisor: Andreas Schmid (University of Bayreuth)

 Abstract:

 This paper investigates whether the introduction of a prospective payment system in